to the walled city of Korçula, Croatia & starting point

 refreshing welcome drink.
 Then enjoy ample time to relax on the

-white-sand beach, swing in a hammock, swim, sunbathe, or explore.
+white-sand beach, swing in a hammock, swim, sunbathe or explore

-Complimentary beach chairs, freshwater showers, a volleyball court
+the natural sanctuary.
+Complimentary beach chairs, freshwater

 must be at least 21 years old to consume alcohol.
 Bring a towel

-and adequate sun protection."
+and adequate sun protection.